carpelli/ankiconnect-server/README.md

 Replace `localhost:8765` with the address of your AnkiConnect server.

 ### requestPermission
-Currently, `requestPermission` always returns a positive response
+Currently `requestPermission` always returns a positive response

 ## Todo